 - Step 5 To schedule the command, click the Scheduling tab.
-For more details on scheduling, see Scheduling a Command. - Step 6 To run the commands, click Execute Now.
+For more details on scheduling, see Scheduling a Command. - Step 6To run the commands, click Execute Now.You can view errors in the Result tab, if there are any. - Step 7 To close the dialog box, click Close.